rust-stuco/lectures/week4/slides.md

 let mut map = HashMap::new();
 map.insert(field_name, field_value);

-// field_name and field_value are invalid at this point,
+// field_name and field_value are invalid at this point
-// try using them and see what compiler error you get!
 ```